Brooks Beast 20 Intro

 The midsole is complemented by Brooks’ Guide Rails.
 The rails extend into the upper and act as a bumper wall to help give support when you need it.

 Think of it like bowling with bumpers – It puts you on track when you need it but doesn’t run the show.
-They give a Dynamic approach that I have grown to like since introduced in the Adrenalin GTS shoe.
+They give a Dynamic approach that I have grown to like since introduced in the Adrenaline GTS shoe.

 I found myself mostly landing on my heels and lifting off on my midfoot.
 It was not flexible and was HEAVY.
 Even the notoriously heavy Asics Kayano is lighter than this hulk.